rengro46/rengro46.github.io/index.md

 3. Checking compliance of the encryption algos in use compared to the published company standard

 ---
+### Remediation of Aged Vulnerabilties
+1. Investigate the reasons for aged vulnerabilities to still exist
+   a.
+Identify End of Life Operating Systems
+   b.
+Identify Legacy application still resident on End of Life Operating Systems
+3. Assigning categories and priorities to the legacy applications to be remediated
+4.
 [Project 2 Title](/pdf/sample_presentation.pdf)
 <img src="images/dummy_thumbnail.jpg?raw=true"/>